ProbabilisticWorld/SoTL/Data/Readme.md

 * Save as csv to be read by python

 ## Which data to exclude
-* If timestamp is after quiz date, exclude
+* If timestamp is after quiz date, remove row
+* Students who did not take a quiz are removed from the count

 ## How to count hits
 * Each timestamp counts a hit